cmahaffey/TicTacToe/Readme.md

 - CSS

 ## Known issues
 - When users input box sizes greater than 8, the formatting of the TicTacToe board becomes distorted.
+Currently boards larger than 8 default to 8.